bbauska/12-seo-types/README.md

 <h3>Elements of Technical SEO</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul>
-  <li><b><a href="https://www.geeksforgeeks.org/site-architecture-optimization/">
+  <li><b><a href="https://www.geeksforgeeks.org/site-architecture-optimization/"
-    Website Sructure</a></b>: The structure of a website should be clear and easy to navigate.
+    target="_blank" rel="noopener noreferrer">Website Structure</a></b>: The structure of
+	a website should be clear and easy to navigate.
 It should use a logical hierarchy of pages and categories to make it easy for search engines to crawl and index the website.</li>
-  <li><b><a href="https://www.geeksforgeeks.org/ways-reduce-loading-time-website-set-1/">
+  <li><b><a href="https://www.geeksforgeeks.org/ways-reduce-loading-time-website-set-1/"
-    Website Speed</a></b>: The speed at which a website loads is a key factor in determining its ranking in SERPs.
+    target="_blank" rel="noopener noreferrer">Website Speed</a></b>: The speed at which a
+	website loads is a key factor in determining its ranking in SERPs.
 A slow-loading website can lead to a high bounce rate and lower rankings.</li>
-  <li><b><a href="https://www.geeksforgeeks.org/mobile-search-engine-optimization-seo/">
+  <li><b><a href="https://www.geeksforgeeks.org/mobile-search-engine-optimization-seo/"
+    target="_blank" rel="noopener noreferrer">Mobile-Friendliness</a></b>: A website
-    Mobile-Friendliness</a></b>: A website should be mobile-friendly to ensure that it can be easily accessed and used on mobile devices.
+	should be mobile-friendly to ensure that it can be easily accessed and used on mobile devices.
 This is becoming increasingly important as more and more people use mobile devices to access the internet.</li>
   <li><b>Security</b>: A website should be secure to protect user data and prevent
     hacking.
 This can be done by using a secure hosting provider, implementing SSL encryption, and regularly updating software.</li>